hdiuserstudies/paths_revisit/public/stem-paths-student/assets/consent.md

 **The possible risks or discomforts of the study are minimal.**

 **There are no direct benefits to you from participating in this study.**
-However, your responses may help us learn more about how undergraduate students rate the difficulty of probability and combinations math problems.
+However, your responses may help us learn more about how undergraduate students solve and evaluate probability and combinatoric math problems.

-**You will not be paid for your participation in this study, but you may receive extra credit as subject to the course and university policy, not to exceed 1% of the total grade.**
+**You will be compensated $12 USD/hour for your participation.**

 **Your part in this study will be handled in a confidential manner.**
 **Any reports or publications based on this research will use only group data and will not identify you or any individual as being affiliated with this project.**